Early Years funding

 - Is subject to a child arrangement order.

-As part of the government policy of improving the quality and range of education and childcare from birth to 5 years, the Department for Education have created the Funded Early Education Choice Framework; to download a copy of the framework, please visit GOV.UK website.
+As part of the government policy of improving the quality and range of education and childcare from birth to 5 years, the Department for Education have created the Funded Early Education Choice Framework; to download a copy of the framework, visit GOV.UK website.